Yummylibra/CSCB07-Android-App/README.md

 It implements a **student/admin portal** with features such as announcements, event management, RSVP, complaints, and feedback.

 The app uses the **Model–View–Presenter (MVP)** architecture and integrates with **Firebase Authentication** and **Firebase Realtime Database**.

+Note: The Firebase backend used in this demo was set up in Fall 2023 for CSCB07 coursework.
+The current Firebase project is no longer active, so live login and database operations may not work if you try to run the code locally.

 The prorotype are listed as follows:
 ![UI Prototype](2023%20CSCB07%20project.png)